 Hong Kong’s melting pot

 Hong Kong has a population of over 7 million people2 that is made up of a range ethnic backgrounds, most are of Chinese origin, with the remaining population made up of Indonesian, Thai, Filipino, American, Canadian, British and Australian.
-This diverse mix of cultures makes Hong Kong one of the most exciting places to live and one of the most densely populated cities in the world3.
+This Culture and customs in Hong Kongare a diverse mix of cultures which makes Hong Kong one of the most exciting places to live and one of the most densely populated cities in the world3.

 With such a rich mix of cultures living in Hong Kong, many festivals and holidays are celebrated and observed throughout the year and these include the Dragon Boat Festival, the Mid-Autumn Festival, Christmas, the Western New Year, plus many others.
 As a city it also enjoys hundreds of annual cultural events ranging from traditional Cantonese to other Chinese regional operas and theatre productions as well as ballet and music performances4.